KnowageLabs/Knowage-Documentation/installation-guide/ka_installer_CE.rst

 - MariaDB Server 10.2 for Windows 32/64 bit
 - MariaDB Server 10.2 for Linux 64 bit with GLIBC 2.14 or higher

-Please note that embedded database option is not available for other Linux configurations nor macOS.
+Please note that embedded database option is not available for macOS.

 Application server
 ~~~~~~~~~~~~~~~~~~~~~~~~